Jb645/Game-Mod-Q4/README.md

 - crit change upgrade (critChance)
 - crit damage upgrade (critDamage)

-you can write 'buy <upgradeName>' to buy your upgrade you can 'stats' to see your stats you can write 'weaponstats' to see all your weapon stats
+you can write 'buyPerk <upgradeName>' to buy your upgrade you can 'stats' to see your stats you can write 'weaponstats' to see all your weapon stats